srajma/xatra/README.md

 - [x] the TitleBox only appears when fully zoomed out.
 It too should appear as a fixed element on the screen *over* the map that stays at the exact same position regardless of where I pan or zoom to.
 - [x] custom IDs and classes for styling
 - [ ] The tooltip that appears upon hovering over a flag should appear at the point of my cursor, and move with my cursor.
 I thought this is how default Leaflet tooltips appear?
 Why does it appear at a fixed point in our implementation?
+- [ ] also need flag names to appear at centroid
 - [x] map.Text labels should by default just be plain text, without the border box and all that.
 Its default style could be different maybe "font-size: 16px; font-weight: bold; color: #666666"
 - [ ] color assignment
 - [x] choice of BaseMaps